-Adding to its repertoire of new features, Google Ads has begun offering a beta version of image extensions.
-Currently available only to select advertisers, this new extension displays a small image next to your text ad on the search engine results page (SERP).
+Adding to its repertoire of new features, Google Ads has begun offering image extensions.
+Available to all advertisers as of May 2021, this new extension displays a small image next to your text ad on the search engine results page (SERP).

 What Are Image Extensions?

 Image extensions are a new ad extension in Google Ads.
 As shown in the example below, the image extension shows as a small photo next to your text ad on the SERP.

 The image compliments your ad messaging and brings a visual element to your ad.

 Initially available only to select advertisers, this extension is now available to all advertisers globally.
 This announcement came in May 2021 during Google Marketing Livestream.